Marc Laidlaw: Biography

-Valve
+1990s–2016: Valve

 Laidlaw joined the video game company Valve while they were developing their first game, the first-person shooter (FPS) Half-Life (1998).
-He was originally hired to work on another game, Prospero, but switched when Prospero was canceled and the Half-Life project expanded.
+He was hired to work on another game, Prospero, but switched when Prospero was canceled and the Half-Life project expanded.

-Laidlaw said his contribution was to add "old storytelling tricks" to the team's ambitious designs.
-Rather than dictate narrative elements "from some kind of ivory tower of authorial inspiration", he worked with the team to improvise ideas and was inspired by their experiments.
+Laidlaw said his contribution was to add "old storytelling tricks" to Valve's ambitious designs.
+Rather than dictate narrative elements, he worked with the team to improvise ideas, and was inspired by their experiments.
 He contributed to the "visual grammar" of the level design, and focused on "doing storytelling with the architecture ...
 The narrative had to be baked into the corridors."

 For Half-Life 2 (2004), the team developed the characterization.
 Laidlaw created family relationships between the characters, saying it was a "basic dramatic unit everyone understands" that was rarely used in games.
-Laidlaw also worked on Half-Life 2: Episode One (2006) and Half-Life 2: Episode Two (2007), plus several canceled Half-Life projects, including a virtual reality game, Borealis.
+He also worked on Half-Life 2: Episode One (2006) and Half-Life 2: Episode Two (2007), plus several canceled Half-Life projects, including Half-Life 2: Episode Three and a virtual reality game set on a time-travelling ship.
+Laidlaw said he had intended Episode Three to end the Half-Life 2 story arc, at which point he would "step away from it and leave it to the next generation".
+In 2012, Laidlaw started a Twitter account to tell a story about the Half-Life 2 character Dr Breen.
+He described the story as "fan fiction", and wrote: "I personally cannot give the world a Half-Life game.
+All I can personally do, at least for now, is stuff like this."

+Laidlaw also contributed to Valve's puzzle series Portal, which is set in the Half-Life universe.
+He disliked the crossover, feeling it "made both universes smaller", and said later: "I just had to react as gracefully as I could to the fact that it was going there without me.
+It didn't make any sense except from a resource-restricted point of view."